louisgrosse/CanadaFireSat-Model-CBM/README.md

 ## 🛠️ Set-Up

-- In order to log the model training you need to set-up a WandB profile or switch model loggers.
-You can specify your WandB informations in `global_config.yaml`.
+- In order to log the model training, you need to set-up a WandB profile or switch model loggers.
+You can specify your WandB information in `global_config.yaml`.

-- Then, you also need to install the python virtual environment:
+- Then, you also need to install the Python virtual environment:

 ```bash
 python -m venv fire-env